dl6kbg/polarisation-switch/README.md

 SUBSYSTEMS=="usb",KERNEL=="ttyUSB*",ATTRS{idVendor}=="1a86",ATTRS{idProduct}=="7523",SYMLINK+="pol_switch",GROUP="dialout",MODE="0666"
 ```

-Check, if your board as a different Vendor and Product ID.
+Check, if your board has a different Vendor and Product ID.
 The switch is then available at:

 ```